 Both onset and offset misclassification issues occurred in the second scenario.
 However, these were diminished as the classifier has contextual information from the previous and next epochs.
 It was also observed, for all scenarios, that the proper detection of the offset boundary was challenging, occurring several misclassifications towards the end of the longer A phases where the classifier oscillated between “A” and “not-A”.
 This effect was previously reported by Terzano et al. [4], indicating that the A phases can display ambiguous limits due to inconsistent voltage changes in the EEG signal.
 Nonetheless, this problem was lessened by the post-processing (if two consecutive A phases are separated by an interval shorter than two seconds, then they should be combined in a single A phase).
 However, these oscillations were still the most notable reason for the misclassifications.
 It was also observed that increasing the window length beyond 31 s (having 30 s of overlapping) was counterproductive as further information led to misclassifications.

-For the LSTM based classifier, it was noticed that the best structure found by the HOSA was composed of a LSTM layer with 100 hidden units using 25 time steps, followed by a dense layer with 50 hidden units.
+For the LSTM based classifier, it was noticed that the best structure found by the HOSA was composed of an LSTM layer with 100 hidden units using 25 time steps, followed by a dense layer with 50 hidden units.
 The cascade LSTM architecture led to a lower AUC, and the use of BLSTM instead of LSTM in the recurrent layer had an AUC increase of less than 1%.
-Therefore, the LSTM was preferred instead of BLSTM since it attained a better complexity to performance ratio.
+Therefore, the LSTM was preferred rather than BLSTM since it attained a better complexity to performance ratio.
 A total of 256 network architectures were examined, and each test was repeated ten times using RSV.
 Therefore, the total number of evaluated classifiers was 2560.
 It was observed that the proper offset detection was again the main source of misclassifications, although the increase in the number of time steps allowed the model to lessen this problem.
 However, the use of more than 25 time steps led to a lower AUC, possibly suggesting that the model could not extract more relevant information from the input data and started to overfit.
 The best network’s architecture for the NREM classification using the 25 time steps was composed of one LSTM layer followed by one dense layer, having 300 and 150 hidden units, respectively.
 It was observed that the best performance was reached when using only one recurrent layer and these results agree with the findings reported by Yadav et al. [50], which have observed that a model with one LSTM layer outperformed models with cascade recurrent layers.

 The learning curves of the classifiers are presented in Fig. 2.
 It was observed that both classifiers could possibly improve the performance if more data were available in the database, and LSTM would possibly benefit more from the additional data (the slope of the LSTM linear tendency line is higher than the 1D-CNN linear tendency line).
 On the other hand, the performance of both classifiers is similar when 100% of the data was used for the model’s development thus, the performed comparative analysis, regarding which classifier is more suitable for the intended classification, is fairer.